zeke/all-the-public-replicate-models/README.md

 # all-the-public-replicate-models

-Metadata for all the public models on Replicate, bundled up into an npm package.
+Metadata for all[^1] the public models on Replicate, bundled up into an npm package.

 ## Installation